-Most of us know someone, or are perhaps even ourselves, who have or are currently struggling with addiction.
-While it is easy to consider that the problem is not as prevalent as it actually is, the numbers indicate that it is.
+Most of us know someone who has been or is currently struggling with addiction.
+While it is easy to ignore the problem if it’s not currently affecting you, the numbers show that addiction is an issue in every community.
 This article will highlight key addiction statistics, facts, and resources to further inform the severity of this global crisis.

 Addiction Statistics in the United States (Overview)